alozie/afndev/template/readme/deploy.md

 # Deployment workflow

+"How do I deploy code from my local machine, or GitHub, to the Acquia Cloud?"

+For information on how to deploy to production, see [release-process.md] (release-process.md).

 This document outlines the workflow to build a complete Drupal docroot (plus supporting features, such as Cloud Hooks) which can be deployed directly to Acquia Cloud.
 Collectively, this bundle of code is referred to as the "build